-PS: You may see many references in internet that 21 days is enough to forge a habit.
-Since, I am going to do this for the rest of my life, I chose 48 days for my experiment.
+PS: You may see many references in the internet that 21 days is enough to forge a habit.
+Since I am going to do this for the rest of my life, I chose 48 days for my experiment.

 It’s not the waking up time that makes you successful, but what you do in those extra hours does.
 So, We need a plan to utilize those extra hours to work towards your goals or passion or health or acquiring more knowledge or improving meditation skills etc. Here is what I planned for the extra hours.